Projects are thought to be "containers" of sub-projects and tasks. You want to set up a new project if you have a new group of people collaborating.

 Assigning Members to Projects

-New members can be assigned by using the "Add member" link in portlet "Project Members".
+New members can be assigned using the "Add member" link in portlet "Project Members" that will lead to the following page:

 If users get assigned to subprojects or task, the system adds them automatically to their parent elements.
 This helps Project Managers of the Parent Projects to get an overview of all employees involved in all subprojects.
 Please do not reverse this automatic assignment.
 If you want to limit visibility or time sheet tracking on parent elements, please consider adjusting parameters PermissiveHourLogging and TimesheetTaskVisibilityScope.